Music is found in most cultures in the world, and that is not without a reason.

 Why do we listen to music?

 Why do we listen to music?
-A review has identified three overall psychological factors of music listening: 1. to regulate arousal and mood, 2. to achieve self-awareness, 3. as an expression of social relatedness (Schäfer et al., 2013).
+A review has identified three overall psychological factors of listening music: 1. to regulate arousal and mood, 2. to achieve self-awareness, 3. as an expression of social relatedness (Schäfer et al., 2013).

 The first and second factors were deemed to be much more important than the third one.
 This finding is in contrast with what we would expect as many theories posit that music has evolved as a means for social communication and coordination.